 - Add any flavoring agents, such as fruits or herbs, to the second container.

-- The mead will be ready to drink in two years, however, the longer you age it the better it will get.
+- The mead will be ready to bottle and drink in two years, however, the longer you age it the better it will get.

 Here are some types of wines to consider experimenting with when making mead.
 Additionally, you may want to create honey blends to find just the perfect flavor for your batch of mead.